 For all questions regarding the abstract submission process, please contact Coe-Truman Technologies’ Technical Support by phone at 1-217-398-1792 or by email at email@example.com.
 If you would like to make changes to your abstract after submitting, you will now be able to return directly to your abstract and make changes until the deadline.

-Approximately 40 percent of accepted abstracts are scheduled as oral abstract presentations.
-Oral abstract presentations are formal PowerPoint presentations given during 1.5-2 hour simultaneous oral abstract sessions.
+Approximately 25 percent of accepted abstracts are scheduled as oral abstract presentations.
+Oral abstract presentations are formal PowerPoint presentations given during simultaneous oral abstract sessions lasting an hour and 45 minutes.
 Presentations are 10 minutes in length followed by five minutes of Q&A. Presenters are required to disclose any potential conflicts at the beginning of their presentation.

 Sixty percent of all abstracts presented at the Annual Meeting occur during one of three poster sessions.